-We have several opportunities coming up this summer and autumn:
+We have several opportunities coming up for autumn and winter:

 If you are a passionate cook and interested in adult learning, support us in teaching free community cooking classes with our Good Food Cooking Toolkit.
 If you are ready to teach adults or parents & children, we have resources you can borrow and we can support you in finding a venue and advertising your courses.
 When, how often and where classes take place is up to you to plan according to your convenience.
 Get in touch to find out more.

 If you are interested in becoming a cooking course but would require training to get you started, please get in touch and we will keep you informed about future opportunities for training with us.